 Our resources, skill and commitment, coupled with some of the most respected and talented trial lawyers in this area of the law, have enabled our firm to achieve multiple multimillion-dollar successes, despite often facing some of the most well-financed law firms the insurance industry can fund.
 In fact, attorneys at our firm have frequently been called upon by other plaintiffs’ lawyers, as well as trial judges and adversaries, to lecture fellow practitioners at medical malpractice seminars.

-If you need to speak with one of our experienced New York or New Jersey medical malpractice lawyers, we are pleased to offer a free consultation.
+If you need to speak with one of our experienced New York, Long Island or New Jersey medical malpractice lawyers at our firm, we are pleased to offer a free consultation.
 To contact our New York City office in lower Manhattan, call 212-732-9000.

 Call 516-742-0707 to contact our Garden City office or 631-734-2500 to contact our office in Cutchogue, New York.